ceph/ceph/doc/cephadm/compatibility.rst

 - RGW

-Cephadm support for the following features is still under development:
+Cephadm support for the following features is still under development and may see breaking changes in future releases:

-- RGW-HA
+- Ingress
 - Cephadm exporter daemon
 - cephfs-mirror

 In case you encounter issues, see also :ref:`cephadm-pause`.